 Junior Achievement of Kentuckiana and Junior Achievement of the Bluegrass

 Junior Achievement of Kentuckiana and Junior Achievement of the Bluegrass that help students learn life skills, work readiness, entrepreneurship and financial literacy.
 LG&E and KU employees serve as classroom mentors, raise funds in the annual Turkey Bowl and support the overall mission of JA.
 LG&E and KU were early adopters of the JA BizTowns in Louisville and Lexington, having “storefronts” in both.
 Students who spend the day at these locations experience what it’s like to apply and interview for a job, keep a work schedule, manage a personal budget and even fill the roles of LG&E and KU employees.

 And the list continues

 And the list continues ─ Near Harrodsburg, Shaker Village of Pleasant Hill is an international destination that brings 150,000 visitors to Central Kentucky each year.
 The Southwest Community Festival in Jefferson County, the W.C.
-Handy Blues and Barbeque Festival in Henderson, and the Rosemary Clooney Festival in Maysville, all attract visitors to the Commonwealth who patronize local hotels and restaurants.
+Handy Blues and Barbeque Festival in Henderson, the World Chicken Festival in London, and all attract visitors to the Commonwealth who patronize local hotels and restaurants.